NicolasFlamel1/Ledger-MimbleWimble-Coin/README.md

 ```
 make load
 ```
-This app also supports Grin as a companion app.
+This app also supports Grin as a dependent app.
 To compile and install this app for Grin, run the following commands:
 ```
 make CURRENCY=grin
 make load CURRENCY=grin